neuroscout/neuroscout/docs/cli/usage.md

 Most likely, you'll want to mount at least two volumes, in order to cache input data (`/work`), and inspect output results (`/out`).

-In this example, we mount both of these directories to local volumes:
+In this example, we mount both of these directories to local volumes in docker:

     docker run -it --rm -v /local/datadir:/work -v /local/outdir:/out neuroscout/neuroscout-cli run /out 5xH937f

+or singularity:

+     singularity run -B /local/datadir:/work -B /local/outdir:/out --cleanenv neuroscout-cli-<version>.simg run /out 5xH937f

 In this command, the path preceding `:/work` specifies the directory where the data will be stored (i.e. your local volume `/local/datadir`).
 The next time you run a model with the same dataset, it will not need to re-download the fMRI data.
 The path preceding `:/out` specifies the directory where the model-fitting outputs will be saved (`/local/outdir`). </br>
 Note that you need to specify **absolute paths** for both directories.